 - Security and backup policy.
 Excellent web hosts don’t take cyber threats lightly.
 They safeguard their systems with robust firewalls, regular malware scans, timely software updates, and periodic security audits.
 Also, they offer automated backups and easy recovery.

 - Cost-effectiveness.
 An expensive hosting plan may not be the perfect plan for a brand new website.
 Web hosting providers calculate their prices based on the resources and features that come with the plans.
 So, make sure you don’t pay for the things you don’t need.
+Use WordPress hosting if you have a WordPress based website for better utilisation of resources and optimisation.

 4. Build Your Website